top of page

 Why are PPIs not the best option for LPR?

-Conventionally, general practitioners treat LPR / respiratory reflux with PPIs to relieve persistent throat symptoms.
+Conventionally, general practitioners treat LPR / respiratory reflux with PPIs or sometimes H2 blockers to relieve persistent throat symptoms.
 The logic is lowering the acidity of the stomach to minimize throat damage.
-While this treatment may provide temporary relief, it is not a long-term solution.
+While this treatment may provide temporary relief, it is not a long-term LPR reflux treatment solution.
 As we detailed above, the chronic intake of PPIs may cause severe complications.
 To make things worse, there is little evidence to support the effectiveness of PPIs in the treatment of LPR.

 One study attempted to study the effects of lansoprazole on LPR.
 This study recruited 346 participants who had unexplained throat symptoms.
 These symptoms were present for 6 months or more at the time of the study.